atimpone/aws-foundation-journey/1-dev-environments/3-3-controlling-dev-team-access.md

 ### Deny Creation of IAM Roles When Permissions Boundary is Not Attached

-Disallow IAM roles created by developers to create new IAM roles unless the permissions boundary policy is attached at role creation time.
+Disallow developers creating new IAM roles unless the permissions boundary policy is attached at role creation time.

 ```
         {